 Pin now and read later!

-This post is definitely orientated towards shopping for indoor plants as opposed to outdoor ones or specialist florists.
-I’m more than happy to write another blog post on them in the future, if it’s something that people would be interested in, but I felt like I should have a disclosure in case that’s what you came to this post looking for.
-Over the past couple of years, I’ve become a lot better at caring for my plants so whilst I may not be the most qualified person to write this post, as a greenery enthusiast, I wanted to share these joyous places.
+This post is definitely orientated towards shopping for indoor plants as opposed to outdoor ones or specialist florists purely because that’s where I have the biggest obsession.
+Over the past couple of years, I’ve become a lot better at caring for my plants so whilst I may not be the most qualified person to write this post, as a greenery enthusiast, I wanted to share these joyous places across the Scottish capital.

 Dahlia is absolute dream to walk into because the space is so lovely and bright.
 It’s as if someone took one of my Pinterest boards and made it into a reality.
 I find Dahlia really satisfying to look at because of their wonderful displays of plants on ladders and glass tables as well as on many, many shelves.
 They also have organised their pots and candle sticks in tidy, colour co-ordinated rows.

 It was in Dahlia that I fell in love with prayer plants and I’m ecstatic about the fact that I now own one as I was fascinated by the purple underside of the leaves.
-A few of my other Dahlia favourites include Monkey Monsteras and String of Hearts which I will definitely be purchasing as soon as I figure out where I can feasibly fit them in my room.
 As well as a delightful array of plants, they sell some divine smelling candles that I’m obsessed with.
 They have really natural scents that are quite outdoorsy which have always been my favourites as opposed to candles that smell like clean laundry.
 There’s also a selection of cute tees hanging up that have really struck my fancy so I might just go all out and buy one of those too.

 On the couple of occasions that I’ve been in, the staff (who are really nice) have been hanging out with some of the cutest dogs.
 Whilst it’s not necessarily a priority when it comes to plant shopping, I am saying that it definitely makes me more inclined to revisit knowing that there could be a pooch just lounging around.